-The following discussion summarizes the material U.S. federal income tax consequences relating to the purchase, ownership and disposition of the notes, and represents the opinion of our U.S. counsel, Baker Botts L.L.P., insofar as it relates to matters of U.S. federal income tax law and legal conclusions with respect to those matters.
+The following discussion summarizes the material U.S. federal income tax considerations relating to the purchase, ownership and disposition of the notes and ordinary shares into which the notes are convertible and represents the opinion of our U.S. counsel, Baker Botts L.L.P., insofar as it relates to matters of U.S. federal income tax law and legal conclusions with respect to those matters.

 This discussion is based upon the Internal Revenue Code of 1986, as amended, Treasury Regulations promulgated under the Internal Revenue Code, court decisions, published positions of the Internal Revenue Service and other applicable authorities, all as in effect on the date of this document and all of which are subject to change or differing interpretations, possibly with retroactive effect.
-This discussion is limited to holders of the notes who purchase the notes at their "issue price" and hold the notes as capital assets.
+This discussion is limited to holders of the notes who purchase the notes at their "issue price" and who hold the notes and the ordinary shares into which such notes are convertible as capital assets.
 For this purpose only, the "issue price" of the notes is the first price at which a substantial amount of the notes are sold for cash to persons other than bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers.
 For purposes of this discussion, "holder" means either a U.S. holder (as defined below) or a non-U.S. holder (as defined below) or both, as the context may require.